Shakthisoul2005/SYNCHRONOUS-UP-COUNTER/README.md

-# Developed by : Shakthivel v
+# Developed By : Shakthivel v
 # Register No : 24901278

 ### SYNCHRONOUS-UP-COUNTER